Deep Temporal Graph Clustering: Introduction

 (2) Further, we can find in Fig. \ref{intro fig} (b), static graph methods usually train the whole adjacency matrix, which is not convenient enough for large-scale graphs (i.e., possible out-of-memory problem).
 By slicing the interaction sequence into multiple batches, temporal methods are naturally suitable for large-scale data processing (i.e., batch size can adjust by memory). \emph{And it also means that temporal methods can no longer take advantage of the node clustering modules based on the adjacency matrix.}

 (3) Although there are a few static methods that split graph data into multiple sub-graphs to solve the out-of-memory problems, this still differs from temporal methods.
-The most important issue is that the loading of temporal graphs must strictly follow the chronological order, i.e., the earlier nodes cannot "see" the later nodes, as shown in Fig. \ref{intro fig} (c).
+The most important issue is that the loading of temporal graphs must strictly follow the chronological order, i.e., the earlier nodes cannot ``see'' the later nodes, as shown in Fig. \ref{intro fig} (c).
+Suppose there is an interaction between two nodes in a subgraph occurs in 2023, while an interaction between a subgraph and another subgraph occurs in 2020.
+So how do we reverse time the information from 2023 and pass it on in 2020?
+Therefore, we believe that our framework is a more appropriate solution in the field of temporal graphs.
 In this case, the temporal relationship of node interactions should still be taken into account during training.

-(4) Due to these discrepancies, the difficulty of temporal graph clustering is to find the balance between interaction sequence-based batch-processing patterns and adjacency matrix-based node clustering modules.
-Nowadays, there is little work to comprehensively discuss it.
-Although a few methods refer to temporal graph clustering, they are incomplete and will be discussed below.
+Due to these discrepancies, the difficulty of temporal graph clustering is to find the balance between interaction sequence-based batch-processing patterns and adjacency matrix-based node clustering modules.
+Nowadays, few works discuss it comprehensively.
+Although a few methods refer to temporal graph clustering, they are incomplete and we discuss them in the Appendix.

-Driven by this, we propose a simple and scalable framework for Temporal Graph Clustering, called TGC.
-Such framework adjusts two common deep clustering techniques (i.e., node assignment distribution and graph reconstruction) to suit the batch-processing pattern of temporal graphs.
+Driven by this, we propose a general framework for Temporal Graph Clustering, called TGC.
+Such framework proposes two deep clustering modules (node assignment distribution and graph reconstruction) to suit the batch-processing pattern of temporal graphs.
 In addition, we discuss temporal graph clustering at several levels, including intuition, complexity, data, and experiment.
 To verify the superiority of the proposed framework TGC on unsupervised temporal graph representation learning, we conduct extensive experiments.
 The experimental results show that temporal graph clustering enables more flexibility in finding a balance between time and space requirements, and our framework can effectively improve the performance of existing temporal graph learning methods.
 In summary, our contributions are several-fold:

 \textbf{Problem}.
-We discuss the differences between temporal graph clustering and static graph clustering.
-We consider this to be an early work that focuses comprehensively on temporal graph clustering.
+We discuss the differences between temporal graph clustering and static graph clustering.To the best of our knowledge, our work is the first to comprehensively focus on deep temporal graph clustering.

 \textbf{Algorithm}.
-We propose a sample general framework TGC, which adds two classical deep clustering techniques to suit the interaction sequence-based batch-processing pattern of temporal graphs.
+A simple general framework TGC is proposed, which introduces two deep clustering modules to suit the interaction sequence-based batch-processing pattern of temporal graphs.